Lunexa-AI/right-line/docs/project/MVP_ARCHITECTURE.md

 - **Latency**: P95 end-to-end ≤ 4s; first-token ≤ 1.2s.
 - **Accuracy**: ≥ 95% answers include verifiable citations; zero uncited statutory claims.
 - **Resilience**: Any single dependency failure downgrades gracefully (no blank outputs).
-- **Observability**: 100% of nodes traced with input/output schemas and timings in LangSmith.
+- **Observability**: 100% of nodes traced with input/output schemas and timings in LangSmith; Studio usable during development.
 - **Security**: No direct R2 paths exposed; JWT validation enforced on all protected endpoints.

+---

+## 7. Final Review Notes (Pre-flight Check)
+- **Testing Strategy**: TDD is mandatory.
+Each node must have unit tests with mocked dependencies.
+The full graph will be tested via the Golden Set CI evaluator, which acts as the end-to-end integration test.
+- **Dependency Management**: All Python dependencies are managed by Poetry.
+Key libraries (`langchain`, `langgraph`, `fastapi`, `pydantic`) should be pinned to specific minor versions to prevent breaking changes.
+A regular dependency scan (e.g., `snyk`, `pip-audit`) is required.
+- **Configuration**: All secrets (API keys, tokens) must be loaded from environment variables, never hardcoded.
+Use Pydantic's `BaseSettings` for type-safe configuration management.
+- **Asynchronicity**: All I/O-bound operations (network calls to LLMs, R2, Milvus, Firestore) must be `async` to ensure the FastAPI server remains non-blocking.